RED LIGHT CAMERAS

 [ ] indicates a footnote.

-Except where noted, monthly totals are as provided by the City.
+Except where noted, and except for the column where the totals exclude cameras COST and ORMI, the annual and monthly totals are as provided by the City.
 Some monthly totals are from the 2008-2013 tally in Set # 14, below.

-2006 and later annual citywide grand totals, or projections, are by highwayrobbery.net.
-The 2016 and 2017 projections are based on data displayed in the table.
+These 2006 and later annual citywide grand totals, or projections, are by highwayrobbery.net.
+The 2016 and 2018 projections are based on just the data displayed in the table.

 Un-used column, to allow for later expansion of City's system.

 Except where noted otherwise, the figures given in the table are for the single calendar month indicated.